 Carolina rallied from three runs down, however top ranked Vanderbilt

-loaded the bases in the 10th inning and with one out a RBI base hit from
+loaded the bases in the 10th inning and with one out a RBI base hit

-an elimination game on Thursday
+Gamecocks in an elimination game on Thursday afternoon

-afternoon at Hoover Metropolitan Stadium.
+at Hoover Metropolitan Stadium.

-GAMECOCKS EARN 8-3 WIN OVER GEORGIA
+EARN 8-3 WIN OVER GEORGIA

 S.C. – Eight of nine position starters for 12th ranked South Carolina